kalumjudy/Portfolio/README.md

 ## Geopandas Project
 ### How safe are the streets in Boston?

-This Geopandas Python project uses Car Crashes data in Boston, Massachusetts in 2021 to plot a heatmap showing the number of crashes happenened in 2021 by zip code areas.
+This Geopandas Python project uses Car Crashes data in Boston, Massachusetts in 2021 to plot a heatmap showing the number of crashes happenened in 2021 by zip code areas (See 2021 Car Crashes by Zip Code Areas - Boston).

 Nex step: Creating a crash severity matrix to identify the most dangerous or safest roads.
 Then visulize the data in an interactive web map (In development).
 ### Data Sources